M4he/Linux/JACK/PulseAudio through JACK EQ/README.md

 ### Add JACK to your startup
 Either add `qjackctl` to your autostart or start it manually after login when you need it.
 QJackCtl will automatically restore the Patchbay config and will connect the plugs when they become available.

+## Extending your config
+Once you are familiar with how the JACK routing works, you can create more Calf modules and route them together using the Patchbay just like you would with real audio rack.
+This way you can build more complex setups for your system's audio to suit your needs.